codr7/tyred-java/README.md

 ## Records
 A record maps columns to values, columns may belong to different tables.

-### State
-Records support interrogation of their state.

 ```java
 var db = new Database();
 var cx = new Context("test", "test", "test");